EB1 Success In Handling Approvals, RFEs, and Denials

 A: Has the officer simply not understood the evidence presented?

-B: Has the officer simply has not read the evidence?
+B: Has the officer simply not read the evidence?

 C: Has the officer completely drawn erroneous conclusions?